Campgrounds & Picnic Sites

 Looking for a campground?

 Are you driving a motor home?
 Pulling a trailer?
 Pitching a tent?
 One of our more than 50 campgrounds has a spot for you!
 Most are open Memorial Day through Labor Day or longer; some are open year-round.
 Many accept reservations; others are first-come, first-served.
 Fees vary.
 Don’t hesitate—in July and August, many campgrounds fill fast.
+For more information, you can download this free 4-page Map Guide to Campgrounds in the Sequoia National Forest.

 Most of the campgrounds on the Monument are operated by a private company called Sequoia Recreation.
 They may be reached at 760-376-1815.
 Reservations may be made at www.recreation.gov or by calling 877-444-6777.